edsonzmartinez/epiDeaths/paper.md

 We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.

+# Conflict of interest

+The authors declare no conflict of interest.

 # References